Rendon’s RBI double lifts Nationals to 2-1 win over Brewers

+WASHINGTON (AP) — With hits hard to come by, the Washington Nationals turned to the reliable Anthony Rendon yet again.

-WASHINGTON (AP) — Anthony Rendon hit a tiebreaking RBI double in the eighth inning, and the Washington Nationals beat the Milwaukee Brewers 2-1 on Friday night in the opener of a three-game series between National League playoff contenders.
+Rendon hit a tiebreaking RBI double in the eighth inning, and the Washington Nationals beat the Milwaukee Brewers 2-1 Friday night in the opener of a three-game series between National League playoff contenders.

+“He’s been unbelievable all year long with Juan (Soto) behind him,” manager Dave Martinez said.
+“He’s the guy who makes our lineup go and you’re seeing that right now.
+He comes up big for us in all aspects of the game.”

 The Nationals’ five-game winning streak matched their longest of the season.
 At 66-55, they improved to 11 games over .500 for the first time since June 9, 2018.
-Milwaukee lost for just the third time in nine games.

 Washington shortstop Trea Turner led off the eighth with a walk off Junior Guerra (6-4), moved to second on Adam Eaton’s sacrifice and scored on Rendon’s double off the wall in right.